All Episodes

 Democrats never get it wrong.

-They always get the liberal radical, you know, judicial activists that they seek.
+They always get the liberal, radical, you know, judicial activists that they seek.

 Interesting point.

-I think that in Washington, D.C., where all these people live, the Supreme Court justices, there is a tremendous uh social pressure not to be doctrinaire conservative.
+I think that in Washington, D.C., where all these people live, the Supreme Court justices, there is a tremendous social pressure not to be doctrinaire conservative if you want to come out of the house and go to any parties and go to get invited to the swell events.

-But the others will kind of, you know, like John Roberts, the chief justice, he kind of sway over.
+But the others will kind of, you know, like John Roberts, the Chief Justice, he kind of sway over.

-Um, and they are zealots.
+And they are zealots.

-I maybe I'm wrong about that, but that's what I see.
+Maybe I'm wrong about that, but that's what I see.

-See, I think you got three solid what we call originalists on the court.
+See, I think you got three solid, what we call originalists on the court.

 In other words, that they believe in separation of powers, co-equal branches of government.